kevinmilner/slurm_helper_scripts/README.md

 To submit a job with a dependency on another job, use `slurm_depend_submit.sh`.
 The submitted job will wait until the supplied dependencies complete successfully.

-It takes a SLURM script as the first argument, and the Job ID('s) it depends on as the 2nd argument.
+It takes a SLURM script as the first argument, and the Job ID(s) it depends on as the 2nd argument.
 Multiple dependencies can be specified as `<jobID11>:<jobID2>:<jobIDN>`.
 Alternatively, if you omit the Job ID argument, the most recently submitted script with the `slurm_submit.sh` command will be used as the dependency.

 Single job dependency on job 111: